 Roku error 003 may appear after the initial setup of your new Roku TV.
 However, don’t worry because we’ve got some potential fixes for you below.

-What are the Causes Roku Error Code 003
+What are the Causes of Roku Error Code 003

 Before checking out the reason, it is important to understand how this error code may have come about.
 The Roku error 003 means that either your software update has failed or you’re missing a recent one.